By: Matt Richtel.

-I have been writing about e-cigarettes for the best part of 10 years, and how the devices have catapulted into mainstream use amongst the general public and more concerningly young people.
+I have been writing about vaping for the best part of 10 years, and how the devices have catapulted into mainstream use amongst the general public and more concerningly young people.
 I remember reading a report from the United States Surgeon General, stating that electronic cigarettes are now the most commonly used nicotine product among youths, actually surpassing tobacco cigarettes.
 This was back in 2016, you can read my full finding here, but as the report didn’t really answer the question of whether this was a good thing or not I thought I should investigate further.

 It’s an interesting thing when asking people about their perceptions of vaping.
 Speaking to vapers, the vast majority had nothing but positives to give to their experience with vaping and the health implications that they believe vaping has.
 Many said they feel healthier and fitter thanks to vaping.
 Finding smokers who have tried vaping but stuck to smoking traditional cigarettes the stories were quite different.
 Many said they didn’t notice any obvious change to their health and thought that they are pretty much the same thing.
 While speaking to non-vapers who have never smoked, their impressions were again different.
 Believing that passive smoking of vape products was just as harmful as traditional cigarettes and vapers have the same health risks as smokers including damaged caused to the lungs.